AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 **[MAGENTO U IS NOW PART OF ADOBE DIGITAL LEARNING SERVICES](#magento-u)**

+>[!NOTE]
+>
+>Unless you have been notified, continue to use [Zendesk case flow](#what-is).
+If you have been notified that you are in the cohort with access, follow the Experience League case form flow described [below](#what-is-experience-league-support).

 ## WHAT IS EXPERIENCE LEAGUE SUPPORT? {#what-is-experience-support}

 Experience League Support is a support portal for Adobe where qualifying Adobe Commerce customers can submit and manage support tickets.
 It is also where you can review troubleshooting articles.